TheHuskiteers/please4getthelyrics/README.md

-# Hey, what's this branch.
+# Hey, what's this branch?
 Our code is in working condition, but some parts of it are organizationally a nightmare.
 My goal is to make the code more modular, such as
 * Separating script elements into independant JS files -- Done (untested)
 * Separating client and host into their own folders -- Done (untested)